rmm190/Final_Genomics_Project/README.md

 Here is a citation for the Li et al. (2021) study: Li, S., Yang, S., Zhou, Y., Disoma, C., Dong, Z., Du, A., ... & Xia, Z. (2021).
 Microbiome profiling using shotgun metagenomic sequencing identified unique microorganisms in COVID-19 patients with altered gut microbiota.
 Frontiers in microbiology, 12, 712081.

 See MasterNotes.md for goals and code.
-The following README contains our accompanying results figures.
+The following README contains our accompanying results figures that we included in our final writeup.

 **Relative Abundance of Top Genera Across COVID-19 Groups**
 <img width="563" height="578" alt="image" src="https://github.com/user-attachments/assets/f3a7d9c3-4ee5-4e5f-ad18-57cada56f95a" />